rohithr2511/Electric-Vehicle/README.md

 ## Overview

 Welcome to the Electric Vehicle Population Analysis project repository.
-This project leverages Power BI to provide detailed understanding of the overall lanscapes of electric vehicles, determine the average electrice range of the vehicles, total BEV vehicles and % of Total BEV vehocles and a dynamic dashboard.The analysis covers various dimensions such as total vehicles by model year,state, top 20 toatal vehicles by make.
+This project leverages Power BI to provide detailed understanding of the overall landscapes of electric vehicles, determine the average electric range of the vehicles, total BEV vehicles and % of Total BEV vehicles and a dynamic dashboard.The analysis covers various dimensions such as total vehicles by model year,state, top 20 toatal vehicles by make.

 ## Project Description